 The book was called The Monk Who Sold His Ferrari.
 I self-published it in a 24-hour photo and copy shop.
 My mom was my editor.
 My father helped me sell it at public service clubs while I was still a lawyer.
-The first seminar 23 people attended.
-Twenty one of them were my own family members, so I started from ground zero.
+In the first seminar, 23 people attended.
+Twenty-one of them were my own family members, so I started from ground zero.
 The book The Monk Who Sold His Ferrari just exploded through word of mouth around the world.

 That brings us to today.

 The book has sold many millions of copies, I’ve sold 15 million books, and I work with a lot of the Fortune 500, Nike, Fed Ex, the Coca-Cola Company, IBM, General Electric, Microsoft, NASA, Yale University, etc., and I run Personal Mastery Academy, which is my peak performance event.
 I teach leadership to people who want to play a bigger game.

 Mindvalley: In what ways are you the same today?

 Robin Sharma: Well, in big ways I’m fundamentally different from who I was in my teens and 20s because I really worked relentlessly on my interior life.